GPKyte/dynamic-slack-archive/README.md

 ### Improvements and changes in design

-`slack-dynamic-archive` is a culmination of tools.
+`dynamic-slack-archive` is a culmination of tools.
 It changes `slack-archive-viewer` into an file generator, removing the flask app.
 This removes some functionality, but allowed for my team to use it in our website for greater access.
 In summary, I added: